Welcome to EnergyFlow

-0.10.5.
+1.3.2.
+Changes are summarized in the Release Notes.
 Using the most up-to-date version is recommended.
 As of version

-P. T. Komiske, E. M. Metodiev, and J. Thaler, Energy Flow Networks: Deep Sets for Particle Jets, 1810.05165.
+P. T. Komiske, E. M. Metodiev, and J. Thaler, Energy Flow Networks: Deep Sets for Particle Jets, JHEP 01 (2019) 121 [1810.05165].

+EnergyFlow is licensed under GPLv3.
 See the LICENSE for detailed copyright information.
 EnergyFlow uses a customized

 einsumfunc.py from the NumPy GitHub repository as well as a few functions relating to downloading files copied from the Keras GitHub repository.
-The copyrights for these parts of the code are properly attributed to their respective owners in the LICENSE file.
+The copyrights for these parts of the code are attributed to their respective owners in the LICENSE file.